Boomslang: Venom

 An adult boomslang has 1.6 to 8 mg of venom.
 Its median lethal dose (LD_{50}) in mice is 0.1 mg/kg (intravenously).
 0.071 mg/kg (IV) has also been reported.
 12.5 mg/kg (subcutaneously) and 1.3–1.8 mg/kg (intraperitoneal).
 Based on the very low venom quantities produced by D. typus, and the very serious effects found in a good part of the reported cases in humans, it has been suggested that the venom's LD_{50} is lower in humans than in mice, with only 2 to 3 mg being enough to potentially kill a healthy adult.

 In 1957, herpetologist Karl Schmidt died after having been bitten by a juvenile boomslang, which he had doubted could produce a fatal dose.
 He made notes on the symptoms he experienced almost to the end.
 D. S. Chapman reported eight serious envenomations by boomslangs between 1919 and 1962, two of which were lethal.
+Up unto this point, many herpetologists believed that rear-fanged colubroid snakes were incapable of producing a lethal bite.

 Boomslang monovalent antivenom was developed during the 1940s.
 The South African Vaccine Producers manufactures a monovalent antivenom for use in boomslang envenomations.
 Treatment of bites may also require complete blood transfusions, especially if over 24-48 hours have passed without antivenom.

 The boomslang is a timid snake, and bites generally occur only when people attempt to handle, catch, pursue or kill the animal.
 When confronted and cornered, it inflates its neck and assumes an S-shaped striking pose, a key indicator of any snake species feeling threatened.